- Search The Registry

 - My Account

 O. Donald Smith

 *O Donald “Smitty” Smith was born on this date in 1921.
-He was an African American businessman, musician and activist.
+He was a Black businessman, musician, and activist.

 Odell Donald Smith, Jr. died on January 30, 2011.
 His daughter Stephanie, nieces Judy and Susan Thomas, and a host of cousins and friends survive him.